 The OCD Center of Los Angeles discusses treatment of Gay OCD, also known as HOCD, using Cognitive Behavioral Therapy (CBT) and Mindfulness.
-Part two of a four part series.
+Part two of a five-part series.

 Treatment of Gay OCD / HOCD